-Cash and cash equivalents referred to in the consolidated statement of cash flows comprise of cash and non-restricted balances with central banks and deposits with banks.
+Cash and cash equivalents referred to in the consolidated statement of cash flows comprise of cash and non-restricted balances with central banks and deposits with banks with maturities of less than three months.

 3.13 Trading securities

 Trading securities are initially recorded at fair value.
 Subsequent to initial measurement, gains and losses arising from changes in fair values are included in the consolidated statement of income in the period in which they arise.
 Interest earned and dividends received are included in 'interest income' and 'other income' respectively, in the consolidated statement of income.